-After school Rehearsal Time Theatre Class Notes on the 8 Hour Rule/TEA Law Monday 2 hours 1 hour TEA laws restrict the amount of time dedicated to rehearsals for ALL extracurricular activities.
+After school Rehearsal Time After School Theatre Production Class Notes on the 8 Hour Rule/TEA Law Monday 2 hours 1 hour TEA laws restrict the amount of time dedicated to rehearsals for ALL extracurricular activities.
 Tuesday 2 hours 1 hour TEA limits rehearsals during the school day to one class period (defined as 60 minutes).
+This includes a Theatre Production class that meets after school.
 Wednesday 2 hours 1 hour The school week begins at 12:01 AM on the first instructional day of the calendar week.
 Thursday 2 hours 1 hour The school week ends at the close of instruction on the last instructional day of the calendar week.
-Friday Unlimited 1 hour may rehearse on the weekends.
-There is no limit on the number of hours a school Saturday Unlimited No class may rehearse during holidays.
-Schools may rehearse an unlimited amount of hours Sunday Unlimited No class during spring break and winter break.
+Friday Unlimited 1 hour There is no limit on the number of hours a school may rehearse on the weekends.
+Saturday Unlimited No class There is no limit on the number of hours a school may rehearse during holidays.
+Sunday Unlimited No class Schools may rehearse an unlimited amount of hours during spring break and winter break.

-\ See Definition of "Extracurricular" on page 16.
+\ See Definition of "Extracurricular" on page 17.